Contested & Uncontested Divorce Lawyers Serving Redford & Southeastern Michigan

 If a settlement cannot be reached between the parties, the court may order the parties to go to mediation.
 The mediator listens to both sides and makes his recommendation.
 If the parties accept his recommendation, it is included in the judgment of divorce and the case is concluded.
 If the parties do not accept the mediator’s recommendation, the case goes to trial and the judge decides all of the issues the parties have been unable to agree upon.

-Child Support & Custody Divorce Lawyers
+Child Support & Custody Divorce Lawyers in Redford, Michigan

 The question of child support and who will get custody of the child come up early and often in divorce proceedings.
 Luckily for you, we handle custody, support and visitation matters over the course of the divorce.
 Even if they come up after divorce, or in the event that parties have children but were not married to one another.
 If you have any questions about child support or child custody, give us a call; we’re happy to answer any questions you may have.